ezakto/statiq/README.md

 These are [Heredoc](http://en.wikipedia.org/wiki/Here_document)-ish declaration.
 Blocks start with `<<BLOCK_NAME` and end with `BLOCK_NAME;` (both in their own lines).
 Block names are case-sensitive alphanumeric strings.
 Their content is removed from the `content` variable.

-## Command line tool

-    $ statiq
-Look for nearest statiqfile.js and build website

-    $ statiq init
-Create a new statiqfile and default folder structure

-    $ statiq init -s
-Create a new statiqfile only

-    $ statiq add <filename>
-Create a new website document/page/post

-    $ statiq add <filename> --<key>=<value> --<key>=<value>...
-Create a new document and set local context values

-    $ statiq serve
-Start a local server

-    $ statiq watch
-Start a file watcher and rebuild website when changes occur

-    $ statiq serve -w
-Start server and watcher

-    $ statiq help
-Show help

-## Programmatic API

-    const statiq = require('statiq');
-    const site = statiq();

-    site.config({
-      ...
-    });

-    site.run();

-### Methods

-#### site.config(object config)

-Sets site configuration just like a statiqfile.
-Default configuration is:

-    {
-      contentPath: 'content',
-      templatesPath: 'templates',
-      publishPath: 'publish',
-      assetsPath: 'assets',
-      defaultTemplate: 'index.html',
-      contentExtension: '.md',
-      publishExtension: '.html',
-      hiddenRegex: /^_/, // filenames that shouldn't be included in indexes
-      plugins: [],
-      context: {}, // global context
-      cwd: process.cwd(), // if site is built using the cli tool, it's set to the statiqfile.js dir by default }

-Returns the config object.

-#### site.use(fn plugin)

-Adds a statiq plugin.
-Returns void.

-#### site.create(string file, object context, string content?)

-Creates a document `file` with local `context` and `content`.
-Returns a promise containing the document object.

-Hooks: beforeCreate, afterCreate

-#### site.read(string file)

-Reads and cache a file in the content folder.
-Returns a promise containing the document object.

-Hooks: beforeRead, afterRead

-#### site.update(string file, object context, string content)

-Updates the `context` and `content` of a cached document `file`.
-Returns a promise containing the document object.

-Hooks: beforeUpdate, afterUpdate

-#### site.build(string file)

-Builds the cached document `file`.
-It'll use other cached documents and contexts to generate indexes.
-Returns a promise containing the built document object.

-Hooks: beforeBuild, afterBuild

-#### site.buildAll()

-Convenience method to build all the cached documents.

-#### site.write(string file)

-Writes the cached built document `file` to the filesystem.
-Returns a promise containing the file path.

-Hooks: beforeWrite, afterWrite

-#### site.writeAll()

-Convenience method to write all the cached built documents.

-#### site.delete(string file)

-Deletes the document `file` from the cache and the filesystem.
-Returns a promise containing void.

-#### site.scan(string path?)

-Deep-scans the content directory and reads its documents.
-Specify a `path` if you don't want to start from the content root.
-Returns a promise containing an array of read documents.

-#### site.handleAssets()

-Process the assets folder.
-By default, it'll just copy all files to the publish folder.

-Hooks: beforeAsset, afterAsset

-#### list

-Returns all the cached documents

-#### run

-Convenience method to run scan(), buildAll() and writeAll().
-Returns a promise containing an array of generated paths.